mdumerdm/dumb-java/README.md

 ## License

 This project is licensed under the GNU General Public License (GPL) v3.0.
-See the [LICENSE](LICENSE) file for details.